louisgv/a-jekyll-blog/_drafts/in-the-lab-install-lmde-the-right-way.md

   - linux
 ---

-Here comes a tutorial which tell the world of installing LMDE the way we've done it in the lab.
+A tutorial on installing LMDE the way we have done it in the (private) lab.

 # Preparation

-+ A 2 years old PC.
-Wise guy should try the If you wanna try this with vm, have your virtual box up and make a simple linux vdi with 1 to 2GB of RAM and 10GB of memory.
++ A PC.
+Wise guy should try with a virtual machine (VM).
+Have your virtual box up and make a simple Linux vdi with 1 to 2GB of RAM and 10GB of memory.

-+ LMDE iso which can be found [here](LMDE link).
-If using VM google for a tutorial on how to use the iso directly.
++ LMDE disc which can be found [here](http://www.linuxmint.com/download_lmde.php).
+If using a VM google for a tutorial on how to use the iso directly.
 If you do it with a real machine, your best bet is to make a bootable USB.
 For a bootable USB to install, on Windows use Universal Boot something.
 On Linux, dd.

 # Partition